Skip to content

 The read treated the business as a local dog-walking service in Whistler, focusing on the search terms and public presence pet owners actually encounter.

 Small Pack Walks should lead the Google profile.
 Google reads order as priority, and so do users.
 Moving the highest-demand walking service to the top of your Google Services panel resolves this.
-Checked: Checked Google Business Profile Services list on May 15: Small Pack Walks was at position 5 below Pet Sitting.
+Checked Google Business Profile Services list on May 15: Small Pack Walks was at position 5 below Pet Sitting.

 Strong proof claims need visible citations.
 Testimonials and credentials on the website should link to third-party sources (like Google reviews or certifications) to be fully trusted by buyers.
-Checked: Checked testimonials and footer badges on the homepage.
+Checked testimonials and footer badges on the homepage.

 The mobile booking path needs regular testing.
 A mobile friction check will confirm whether visitors can submit an inquiry without frustration once visibility improves.
 Checked: Ran a simulator check on the main inquiry form.